GeoscienceAustralia/dea-knowledge-hub/docs/validation/quarterly-report/2024-q3/index.md

 For Landsat 8, this quarter has seen an overall improvement in validation results.
 There were 5 field site comparison measurements.
 The NIR band for NSW6 on 6 July, 2024 stands out as below the line of equality.
-This is the Boggabri field site, where there is a significant slope to the site, as well as strongly changing surface reflectance within the field site.
+This is the Boggabri field site, where there is a significant slope to the site, as well as strongly changing surface reflectance (SR) within the field site.
 A BRDF correction to the slope has not yet been applied to the SR-3500 data (expected to be done in Q1, 2025), which may also contribute to the discrepancy.
-Overall, the field data for Landsat 8 overpasses continue to improve the validation reliability, where the statistics indicate that, with all bands taken together, Landsat 8 data can be relied upon to around 1% of the surface reflectance.
+Overall, the field data for Landsat 8 overpasses continue to improve the validation reliability, where the statistics indicate that, with all bands taken together, Landsat 8 data can be relied upon to around 1% of the SR.

 For Landsat 9, this quarter has seen an overall improvement in validation results.
 There were 4 field site comparison measurements.
 Again, the NIR band for NSW6 on 5 July, 2024 stands out as below the line of equality.
-This is the Boggabri field site, where there is a significant slope to the site, as well as strongly changing surface reflectance within the field site.
+This is the Boggabri field site, where there is a significant slope to the site, as well as strongly changing SR within the field site.
 A BRDF correction to the slope has not yet been applied to the data, which may also contribute to the discrepancy.
-Overall, the field data for Landsat 9 overpasses continue to improve the validation reliability, where the statistics indicate that, with all bands taken together, Landsat 9 data can be relied upon to around 2% of the surface reflectance.
-The larger uncertainty of Landsat 9, when compared to Landsat 8 above, is most likely due to few overall field site comparisons with the newer Landsat 9 OLI2 sensor.
+Overall, the field data for Landsat 9 overpasses continue to improve the validation reliability, where the statistics indicate that, with all bands taken together, Landsat 9 data can be relied upon to around 2% of the SR. The larger uncertainty of Landsat 9, when compared to Landsat 8 above, is most likely due to few overall field site comparisons with the newer Landsat 9 OLI2 sensor.

 For Sentinel-2A, this quarter has seen an overall improvement in validation results.
 There was 1 field site comparison measurement at NSW3 on 3 July, 2024.
 This measurement shows an excellent match.
-Overall, the field data for Sentinel-2A overpasses continue to improve the validation reliability, where the statistics indicate that, with all bands taken together, Sentinel-2A data are consistently within around 1% of the surface reflectance.
+Overall, the field data for Sentinel-2A overpasses continue to improve the validation reliability, where the statistics indicate that, with all bands taken together, Sentinel-2A data are consistently within around 1% of the SR.

 For Sentinel-2B, this quarter has seen an overall degradation in validation results.
 There was 1 field site comparison measurement at NSW6 on 5 July, 2024.
-This measurement is the Boggabri field site, where there is a significant slope to the site, as well as strongly changing surface reflectance within the field site.
+This measurement is the Boggabri field site, where there is a significant slope to the site, as well as strongly changing SR within the field site.
 A BRDF correction to the slope has not yet been applied to the data, which may also contribute to the discrepancy.
-Overall, the field data for Sentinel-2B in this quarter has slightly degraded validation performance, where the statistics indicate that, with all bands taken together, Sentinel-2B data can be relied upon to around 1% of the surface reflectance.
+Overall, the field data for Sentinel-2B in this quarter has slightly degraded validation performance, where the statistics indicate that, with all bands taken together, Sentinel-2B data can be relied upon to around 1% of the SR.

 ## Acknowledgments